markfisher/spring-integration/README.md

 To build the JavaDoc, do the following from within the root directory:

-    ./gradlew :docs:api
+    ./gradlew aggregatedJavadoc

-The result will be available in **'docs/build/api'**.
+The result will be available in **'build/api'**.

 # OSGI Notes